-The Academy views analysis as an off-field coaching session that can be used to access different learning modalities to accelerate and extend player development.
+The academy views analysis as an off-field coaching session that can be used to access different learning modalities to accelerate and extend player development.
 Through understanding the visual, audio, reading & kinaesthetic types of learning, analysis has a key role in increasing player learning/development.
 All players are individuals and are more susceptible to learning in different ways.
-Analysis aids learning through the modalities that a practical session on the pitch cannot.
+The analysis aids learning through the modalities that a practical session on the pitch cannot.
 Therefore, together they cover all learning preferences.

 Operations and Administration

-The responsibility of the Operations and Administration department is to ensure efficiency in the running of the programme on a day to day basis.
-The introduction and exit policy are crucial to our recruitment department across all ages, as well as the provision of accommodation and transport provided for signed and trialist players at the relevant age groups.
+The responsibility of the Operations and Administration department is to ensure efficiency in the running of the programme on a day-to-day basis.
+The introduction and exit policy are crucial to our recruitment department across all ages, as well as the provision of accommodation and transport provided for signed and trialist players in the relevant age groups.

-A key to our success is the organisation of our Academy to ensure alignment throughout the age groups with consistent messages and schedules.
-The Operations and Administration department support our multidisciplinary approach to ensure this is occurring on a day to day basis.
-The department will also be responsible for: updating news on relevant social media platforms and website, collation of information, ensuring EPPP compliance across different departments, registrations, PMA accounts, Host family accommodation arrangements, organisation of fixtures, match confirmation and event organisation
+A key to our success is the organisation of our academy to ensure alignment throughout the age groups with consistent messages and schedules.
+The Operations and Administration department supports our multidisciplinary approach to ensure this is occurring on a day-to-day basis.
+The department will also be responsible for: updating news on relevant social media platforms and website, collation of information, ensuring EPPP compliance across different departments, registrations, PMA accounts, Host family accommodation arrangements, organisation of fixtures, match confirmation and event organisation.

 Reinforced by the club’s values and beliefs, the academy is committed to recruiting, nurturing, progressing and producing talented young players capable of meeting the standards and demands of senior professional football within the modern game.